 Payment Card Industry Data Security Standard

-Payment Card Industry Data Security Standard (PCI DSS) refers to a set of security standards for companies that are involved in accepting, processing, storing or transmitting credit card information to ensure the maintenance of secure environment.
+Payment Card Industry Data Security Standard (PCI DSS) refers to a set of security standards for companies that are involved in accepting, processing, storing or transmitting credit card information to ensure the maintenance of a secure environment.

 PCI DSS Compliance Requirements